 Last Updated on

-Straight cranberry sauce is good stuff but it’s even better with the unmistakable licorice-like anise flavor cooked into it.
-This recipe couldn’t be any simpler, just simmer fresh cranberries, sugar, water and star anise together until saucy.
+This star anise cranberry sauce is a new twist on the traditional Thanksgiving classic.
+The unmistakable licorice-like anise flavor works great in the sweet, sour and fruity sauce and the recipe couldn’t be any simpler to make: just simmer fresh cranberries, sugar, water and star anise together until saucy.